dan-valinotti/nuxt-shopify-starter/README.md

 ![Nuxt Shopify Starter](https://github.com/dan-valinotti/nuxt-shopify-starter/blob/master/static/img/nuxt-shopify-starter.png)

-# nuxt-shopify-starter

-> Nuxt Shopify Starter Project
+# Nuxt Shopify Starter Project

 A website template that provides functionality and UX elements for developing a Shopify web-store.
 The basic functions it provides are:

-1. Fetching product information
+✅ Fetching product information

-2. Displaying products in grid
+✅ Displaying products in grid

-3. Fetching product details (title, desc, images etc.)
+✅ Fetching product details (title, desc, images etc.)

-4. Adding products to the cart
+✅ Adding products to the cart

-5. Removing / changing quantity of items in the cart **[WIP]**
-6. Storing a generated Shopify checkout ID in cookies, with expiration
+✅ Storing a generated Shopify checkout ID in cookies, with expiration

+❌ Removing / changing quantity of items in the cart

-7. User login / registration **[WIP]**
+❌ User login / registration

-8. Cart sidebar/page with shortcuts to checkout in Shopify **[WIP]**
+❌ Cart sidebar/page with shortcuts to checkout in Shopify

+❌ Automated test suites

 ## Build Setup